techtycho/dotfiles/README.md

 > NOTE: The installation script may contain some bugs, so it is not a wise option for someone who doesn't know much about Linux, don't know how to fix problems
 > and don't know what are the commands being run.
 I recommend reading the script and knowing exactly what it will do to your system.

-To install via **installation script**, clone the repository or install the latest release of the installation script (using GitHub).
+To install via **installation script**, clone the repository by typing:

-If you want to get the script by cloning the repository, type:

 ```bash
 $ cd ~